statichunt/geeky-hugo/exampleSite/content/blog/creative-side-hustles.md

 ### 8. Sell Physical Products

-Selling physical products online can be one of the biggest moneymakers.
+Selling physical products online can be one of the biggest moneymakers, a solid way to earn a supplemental income.
 You can resell products or sell your own products.
 There are many sites that will allow you to sell merchandise.
 A few sites are Letitgo, OfferUp, and eBay.
 If you are artistic, you can promote your arts and crafts.

 ### 9. Use Apps to Sell Your Stuff